apache/calcite/site/_docs/howto.md

 In JIRA, search for
-[all issues resolved in this release](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CALCITE%20and%20fixVersion%20%3D%201.5.0%20and%20status%20%3D%20Resolved%20and%20resolution%20%3D%20Fixed), and do a bulk update changing their status to "Closed", with a change comment
+[all issues resolved in this release](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CALCITE%20and%20fixVersion%20%3D%201.5.0%20and%20status%20%3D%20Resolved%20and%20resolution%20%3D%20Fixed), and do a bulk update(choose the `transition issues` option) changing their status to "Closed", with a change comment
 "Resolved in release X.Y.Z (YYYY-MM-DD)"
 (fill in release number and date appropriately).